pinellolab/STREAM/README.md

 Transition Genes Spearman correlation cutoff (default: 0.4) --TG_diff_cutoff
-Transition Genes difference cutoff (default: 0.2) --RB_nbins
-Number of bins on one branch used for plotting Rainbow_Plot (default: 3, suggesting range: 3~6) --RB_log_scale
-whether to use log2 scale for y axis of rainbow_plot (default: No) --refit
+Transition Genes difference cutoff (default: 0.2) --stream_log_view use log2 scale for y axis of stream_plot
-whether to re-fit Principal Curve (default: No) --save_figures_for_web
+--for_web
-Output format the figures for the web interface
+Output files for website
 -o, --output_folder
-Output folder (default: Ariadne_Result)
+Output folder (default: None)
+--new
+file name of data to be mapped (default: None)
+--new_l
+filename of new cell labels (default: None)
+--new_c
+filename of new cell label colors (default: None)
 ```

 For **transcriptomic data**, the main and required input file is a tab-separated gene expression matrix (raw counts or normalized values) in tsv file format.
 Each row represents a unique gene and each column is one cell.